86Box/docs/hardware/ideterqua.rst

 BIOS support
 ------------

-The tertiary and quaternary channels are not visible and not bootable by any BIOS currently emulated by 86Box.
-The only exception is **MR BIOS version 3**, which provides full support for them, including bootability and INT 13h services.
+The tertiary and quaternary controllers are not visible and not bootable by the BIOS on most machines currently emulated by 86Box.
+Machines with **MR BIOS version 3** are the rare exception; that BIOS provides full support for these controllers, including bootability and INT 13h services.

 Operating system support
 ------------------------